klauer/epics-sumo-mirror/doc/reference-sumo.rst

 build showdependents [BUILDTAG]
 :::::::::::::::::::::::::::::::

 This command shows all builds that depend on the given :term:`build`.
-The :term:`buildtag` is optional, if omitted the command shows the dependents for all builds.
-Options ``--sort-build-dependencies-first`` and ``--sort-build-dependencies-last`` can be used to change the order reported dependents.
+The :term:`buildtag` is optional, if omitted the command shows the dependents for all builds with state 'stable' or 'testing'.
+To see all builds regardless of their state use option ``--all-builds``.

+Options
+``--sort-build-dependencies-first`` and ``--sort-build-dependencies-last``
+can be used to change the order reported dependents.